 Total Time: 1 hour

 I've never met a potato I didn't like but these smashed fingerling potatoes with rosemary garlic butter are one I would pick time and time again.
-With baby potatoes, fresh rosemary, and a good dose of garlic, they're buttery, crispy on the edges, and creamy in the centers.
+With baby potatoes, fresh rosemary, and a good dose of garlic, they're buttery, extra crispy on the edges, creamy in the centers, and come together in under an hour.
 They make a lovely side for anything from dinner parties and holidays to weeknights and date night at home!

 Ingredients